Hyundai Ioniq 6 (2024) specs, price, ratings and reviews

 In practice

 WLTP consumption is 14.3 kWh/100km (manufacturer figure).
 Over a whole year, including winter trips, owners report mixed around 16.5 kWh/100km (owner forums, n≈17, not measured by us); that remains favourable for the size.
 The boot at 401 l is a sedan boot with a limited load opening, plus a small frunk.
 The braked towing weight is 1,500 kg.
-The indicative list price rose from about 46,995 euro (peildatum early 2024) to 47,995 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 46,995 euro (reference date early 2024) to 47,995 euro now, a from-price, no offer and no forecast.

 Points to note